Fesaa/Media-Provider/UI/Writerside/topics/Pasloe.md

 ## File system structure

-Pasloe saves series under a specific format, changing files names, and to a lesser extent location may confuse the software and cause chapters to be re-downloaded.
+Pasloe saves series under a specific format.
+Changing files names, and to a lesser extent location may confuse the software and cause chapters to be re-downloaded.
 Pasloe does not yet read <code>ComicInfo.xml</code>.

 Series will be downloaded as follows